Privacy Notice for California Residents

 • Delivery or courier providers

-• Government, courts, regulatory agencies, or parties in legal matters for which we are providing services
+• Courts, government or regulatory agencies, or parties in legal matters for which we are providing services

 Commercial information.
-Records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.
+Records of products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.

 • Courts, regulatory agencies, or parties in legal matters for which we are providing services.